Kent Ninomiya

 Kent Ninomiya is the first male Asian American broadcast journalist to be a primary news anchor of a television station in the United States.
 The Asian American Journalist Association, often referred to as the AAJA, notes that there are numerous Asian American women on the air at American television news stations but very few Asian American men.
 This disparity is even more pronounced with television news anchors.
 Kent Ninomiya was the first Asian American man to be a main anchor.

 Main Anchor

 Kent Ninomiya became the primary news anchor for KSTP-TV in Minneapolis-St Paul in 2003.
-His co-anchor, Harris Faulkner, is an African American female.
-The all minority main anchor team working in a television market with very few minority viewers was heralded as a bold step forward by journalism organizations across the country.
+His co-anchor, Harris Faulkner, is African American and female.
+The all minority main anchor team working in a television market with very few minority viewers was heralded by journalism organizations across the country.
 Ninomiya was also primary news anchor and managing editor at WICD in Champaign in 2006 and 2007.

 Other Anchoring

 Ninomiya first became a full-time news anchor in 1999 when he was named the weekday 5am - 7am morning news anchor for KGO-TV, the ABC owned and operated television station in San Francisco.
 At KGO his co-anchors included Beth Spicuza, Carolyn Johnson and Elizabeth Bermudez.
 From 2001 through 2003 Ninomiya anchored the weekend evening news at KCOP in Los Angeles.
 He worked with several prominent co-anchors there including Gina Silva, Jennifer Gould, Maria Quiban and Lauren Sánchez.
 During Ninomiya's time at KCOP, the news operation was merged with KTTV, the Fox station in Los Angeles, as part of a duopoly.
 Ninomiya appeared on the air for both Los Angeles television stations.